annie-fav/annie-fav/README.md

-- 👋 Hi, I’m Annie
+- 👋 Hi, I’m Annie .
-- 👀 I’m interested in Languages
+- 👀 I’m interested in Languages .
-- 🌱 I’m currently learning HTML, CSS Y Javascript
+- 🌱 I’m currently learning HTML, CSS Y Javascript .
-- 💞️ I’m looking to collaborate on the area of education
+- 💞️ I’m looking to collaborate on Education .
 - 📫 How to reach me, with exercises and more info .

 <!---